 Call for Papers and Demos

-We are pleased to announce the 20th edition of the “Robotics: Science and Systems” (RSS) conference to be held at the Technical University of Delft in Delft, Netherlands, from July 15 - 19, 2024.
+We are pleased to announce the 21st edition of the “Robotics: Science and Systems” (RSS) conference to be held at the University of Southern California in Los Angeles, California, from June 21 - 25, 2025.

 RSS is a single-track conference that connects researchers working on all aspects of robotics including scientific foundations, mechanisms, algorithms, applications, and analysis of robotic systems.
 The single-track format gives attendees an opportunity to learn about state-of-the-art research in all areas of robotics.
 The conference will consist of oral and poster presentations of accepted papers, demonstrations, invited talks, and panels.